 Bloating can feel like your stomach 'blows up' after meals.

 We often say that we feel bloated after eating a huge meal, or after we have over-indulged too many times while on holiday, but we know that this will settle down when we return to our normal habits.
-However, abdominal bloating can sometimes occur more frequently, be more troublesome and prolonged, and cause pain and discomfort.
-Sufferers from this type of bloating may also experience other symptoms such as stomach cramps, gas or flatulence, and diarrhoea or constipation.
-And as food intake is often reduced because of those problems, bloating sufferers may also experience tiredness and fatigue.
+However, symptoms can sometimes occur more frequently, be more troublesome and prolonged, and cause pain and discomfort.
+Sufferers from this type may also experience stomach cramps, gas or flatulence, and diarrhoea or constipation.
+And as food intake is often reduced because of those problems, sufferers may also experience tiredness and fatigue.

 Gas & Wind

-Gas is one of the normal by-products of a healthy digestive process, and is usually dealt with either by rising up the gullet causing belching or burping, or breaking wind.
-In bloating, the build-up of excessive amounts of gas in the intestines has to find an urgent way of escaping, so may be uncontrollably and noisily released, accompanied by distinctly unpleasant odours.
-This can, of course, become socially upsetting and embarrassing, adding to the overall discomfort of bloating.
-(Read more about flatulence and bloating here.)
+Gas is one of the normal by-products of a healthy digestive process, and is usually dealt with either by rising up the gullet causing belching or burping, or by breaking wind.
+When bloated the build-up of excessive amounts of gas in the intestines has to find an urgent way of escaping, so may be uncontrollably and noisily released, accompanied by distinctly unpleasant odours.
+This can, of course, become socially upsetting and embarrassing, adding to overall discomfort.
+Read more about flatulence and bloating here.

 Bloating can be uncomfortable, read more about products for bloating.

 Bloating is normally a sign that your digestive health is not up to scratch, and as with many other health problems, this is usually caused by some sort of imbalance in the body.
 The gut, particularly the colon (the main part of the large intestine) is heavily colonised by about 100 trillion bacteria which carry out certain essential tasks such as helping to break down food, and extracting nutrients.
-These beneficial and helpful bacteria are known as good or probiotic bacteria, but they exist together with others that are not friendly at all, and these are the bad or 'pathogenic' bacteria.
-A delicate balance of these types of bacteria (collectively known as the intestinal or gut flora) normally keeps our digestion well regulated and running smoothly.
+These beneficial and helpful bacteria are known as good, or probiotic, but they exist together with others that are not friendly at all, and these are the bad or 'pathogenic' bacteria.
+A delicate balance of both (collectively known as the intestinal or gut flora) normally keeps our digestion well regulated and running smoothly.
 However an imbalance - caused by a poor diet, antibiotics, high sugar levels, or even stress - means there are fewer of the good probiotic bacteria in the gut.
 This is known as dysbiosis.
-Try your best to eat healthily, to get enough sleep, and to avoid antibiotics unless absolutely necessary; in order to keep your body's good bacteria plentiful.
+Try your best to eat healthily, to get enough sleep, and to avoid antibiotics unless absolutely necessary; in order to keep them plentiful.

 Other factors to consider

-Apart from dysbiosis, other factors causing bloating could include food intolerance - when the body is unable to digest food properly, waste gases are produced and these lead to protrusion of the belly, and bloating.
-Often people bloat after eating certain foods; for many these trigger foods are beans or pulses, for others it may be wheat and gluten, or even rice.
-Keeping a food diary is a good way of recording which foods you may be intolerant to - if you end up bloated every single time you eat bread, it might be worth replacing your lunchtime sandwich with a salad!
+Apart from dysbiosis, other factors causing bloating could include food intolerance.
+When the body is unable to digest properly, waste gases are produced and these lead to protrusion of the belly.
+Often people bloat after eating certain foods; for some the trigger may be beans or pulses, for others it may be wheat and gluten, or even rice.
+Keeping a diary is a good way of recording which foods you may be intolerant to - if you end up bloated every single time you eat bread, it might be worth replacing your lunchtime sandwich with a salad!
 For more information see What causes bloating?